GitMulC/magic-the-learning/README.md

 ### Content

-- Image of Korvold, Fae-Cursed King: https://scryfall.com/card/eld/329/korvold-fae-cursed-king
+- Image of Korvold, Fae-Cursed King taken from [Scryfall] https://scryfall.com/card/eld/329/korvold-fae-cursed-king
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- Grey background image taken from [Unsplash] (https://unsplash.com/photos/UjupleczBOY)

 ### Media